realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

 - clearer mapping to reality
 - more independent detectability
 - greater resistance to reinterpretation at new resolutions
+- reemergence under renewed tracing even when theories change

+Objecthood is not limited to ordinary physical things in the narrow sense.

+An object, in this framework, is any sufficiently robust structure that reappears through stable invariants across varying contexts, scopes, and descriptions.

+This does not eliminate abstraction.
+Even physical things are only available to us through filtered data once perceived or described.

+So objecthood does not mean unmediated access.
+It means strong enough reality-correlation that the structure continues to force reencounter across tracing.

 A concise formulation: